 Ginger raises the level of interferon in your body.
 Interferon is a virus-fighting protein produced by your immune system.
-The facts we mentioned before show that ginger ale can help you lose weight.
-Ginger ale should aid your weight loss attempts as long as you consume it in moderation.
+The facts we mentioned before show that the drink can help you lose weight.
+It should aid your weight loss attempts as long as you consume it in moderation.

 When you combine ginger and lemon for losing weight, you may be giving your body an extra boost to keep it healthy.
 Lemon juice, in addition to being strong in vitamin C, may work as an appetite suppressant.

-The capacity of this drink to relieve arthritis symptoms, prevent some malignancies, treat gastrointestinal distress, enhance circulation, and lower oxidative stress, among other things, may be among its most important health advantages.
+The capacity of this drink to relieve arthritis symptoms, prevent some malignancies, treat gastrointestinal distress, enhance circulation, and lower oxidative stress, among other things, may be among its most important health benefits.